 In order to measure strains in space of 10–23 per root hertz, James developed innovative and practical laboratory techniques including laser stabilisation, quasi-monolithic bonding of materials for suspension systems and measurement of ultralow optical loss.
 Aspects of these techniques have been transferred to other fields and to industry.

-Associate Director of Institute for Gravitational Research, Institute for Gravitational Research, Department of Physics and Astronomy
+Associate Director of Institute for Gravitational Research, Institute for Gravitational Research, University of Glasgow

 Chair, Education Committee, Institute of Physics, Department of Higher Education and Research Policy